tooltechgeek/tool-prototypes/knipexholder/readme.md

-This is a 3d prinable holder for knipex cobra XS, intended to be attached to  a milwaikee fastback utility knife
+This is a 3d printable holder for knipex cobra XS, intended to be attached to  a milwaukee fastback utility knife